Do Hair Fibers Wash Out? How They Remove and What to Expect

 | Climate | Dry climates favor electrostatic hold; humidity weakens it | Dry conditions prevent premature release; water accelerates it |

-Formulas containing synthetic binders like Nylon 6/12 or Dimethicone may leave trace residue that accumulates on the scalp over time.
-If you use a heavy-binder formula daily, a clarifying shampoo once per week prevents buildup.
+Formulas containing synthetic binders like Nylon 6/12 or silicone compounds like Dimethicone may leave trace residue that accumulates on the scalp over time.
+Additives such as Ammonium Chloride, Silica, and preservatives like Phenoxyethanol add nothing to hold performance and only increase the chemical load your scalp absorbs daily.
 Pure cotton formulas with only natural ingredients (cotton fiber, mineral colorant, salt) leave no residue after a standard shampoo wash.

 The Cleanest Formula Washes Out Completely